FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 Staying in the realm of audio and in line with some of David's feedback, the device could actively listen to not just your words but your pronunciation and enunciation and then provide suggestions.
 It could also use a camera to measure the user's emotional expressions to adjust its own tone or to provide feedback on an actor's physical performance.
 Some kind of health sensor for heart rate and breathing may also enable improved functionality in the device.
+With a screen and the ability to create a virtual image of a performer, it may be able to enhance the experience further and experiment with varied interpretations of lines to let the actor try different approaches or reactions.